endormi/tilux/README.md

 Info | Gain info about the host (host [name, OS, kernel version & more] and public IP) | 1 or 2 Cryptography (WIP) | Encryption and decryption | 1, 2, 3, 4, 5 or 6
-Monitoring | Monitor different processes (cpu monitoring and memory monitoring) | 1 or 2 Misc | Miscellaneous scripts (check if file or dir exists, IP pinging and server pinging) | 1, 2 or 3
+Monitoring | Monitor different processes (cpu monitoring and memory monitoring) | 1 or 2 Networking | IP pinging and server pinging | 1 or 2
+Misc | Miscellaneous scripts (check if file or dir exists) | 1

 [Tested](TESTED_ON.md) on (these are manually tested).